-Water is the most important substance in the human body however it is often overlooked and neglected by us.
+Water is the most important substance in the human body however it is often overlooked and neglected by us even though it is an essential nutrient.

 The human body is made up of around 60% water according to the Journal of Nutrition, Health and Aging - and this clear liquid is one which is crucial to our health and well-being.